 Mexican pork and black bean stew.
 This is one of those crazy satisfying recipes that insinuates itself into your list of favourites.
-It’s not flashy.
-It’s not much to look at.

 I learned to cook Mexican reading Diana Kennedy.
 She unlocked Mexican cooking for me in her “Cuisines of Mexico” way back when nobody had a clue.
 Kind of the Julia Child of Mexican back in the day.